Millinocket Memorial Library moves to former Pelletier restaurant during construction

 At the temporary location, the hours of operation will remain the same.
 This summer, patrons can expect access to the library’s essential services, including internet, public computers, printing, scanning, faxing, and access to some of the collection.
 The rest of the collection will be stored off-site, but patrons will continue to have access to interlibrary loan services.

 The Katahdin Gear Library will also be open on the premises, thanks to the library’s partnership with the Outdoor Sport Institute.
-Cardholders will be able to check out mountain bikes, canoes, and kayaks for free.
+Cardholders will be able to check out mountain bikes, backpacks, canoes, paddle boards, and kayaks for free.
 Bike repairs will also be offered by donation.

 For more information, view our FAQ sheet below.